 - envelope experimental method – using a thermal analysis of a series of up to ten “perfect” welding processes, the so-called envelope of correct values is stated, i.e. the time courses of the temperatures of welding on these good pieces that will be created by the maximum and minimum temperature ranges within which the temperature must vary between these ranges.
 If this does not happen during the manufacturing and the temperature “outside the “envelope” is detected, the product is detected as defective

-- fast point measurement – the region of interest (ROI) is divided into a matrix of individual pixels or groups of pixels and during testing, it is measured how many pixels may have higher or lower temperature than the stated range.
-If the product does not fulfil this criterion, it is excluded defective
+- fast point measurement – the round area of interest (ROI) is divided into a matrix of individual pixels or groups of pixels and during testing, it is measured how many pixels may have higher or lower temperature than the stated range.
+If the product does not fulfil this criterion, it is excluded as NOK

-As can be seen from the individual evaluating procedures, before the application of a thermal imaging system into actual operation, it is assumed that tests were run determining which temperatures are acceptable.
+As can be seen from the individual evaluating procedures, before the application of a thermo-vision system into actual operation, it is assumed that tests were run stating which temperatures are acceptable.
 The result contains information about the conformity with the standard.

 The ThermoInspector system is successfully used when inspecting welding in companies producing components for the automotive industry (for example: Pierburg, TRW automotive, FTE automotive).
-Based on the fact of a fast and exact analysis of temperatures (for measurement as well as complex statistical processing), these companies can easily determine erroneously produced pieces and can immediately exclude them from distribution.
+On the basis of fast and exact analysis of temperatures ( for measurement as well as complex statistical processing), these companies can easily determine erroneously produced pieces and can immediately exclude them from distribution.
 In this way, they significantly reduce reclaim costs and resolve problems in production.